Neurological Disorders in Children

 Other than seizures, the most common symptoms of the condition are described below.

 - Showing sudden unresponsiveness for a few seconds

 - Not remembering a seizure episode

 - Having one to several seizures in a single day

 The most common indication of cerebral palsy is a delayed development.
-This is when infants are unable to sit, crawl, walk or cross other developmental milestones at the right age.
-Other symptoms of the condition are listed below.
+This is when infants are unable to sit, crawl and walk.
+Also they are unable to cross other developmental milestones at the right age.
+Other symptoms of the condition are here: